Home for Global Students

 Cheapest Places to Live in Australia: You Should Know

-Apart from tuition fees for studying abroad, how much do international students have to pay for their daily living expenses?
-According to the latest data, international students’ average annual living cost is about 24,000 AUD to 25,000 AUD.
-In addition, due to the differences in cities and individual lifestyles, although it is difficult to give a specific cost of living, the cost of living in the following cities can give you a general reference when planning to study in Australia and make a budget.
-Below, you can see the Top 10 cheapest places to live in Australia.
+What are the cheapest places to live in Australia?
+How much do students spend every day in Australia?
+According to the latest data, students’ average annual living cost is about 24,000 AUD to 25,000 AUD.
+Although it is difficult to give a specific number due to the differences in cities and individual lifestyles, the cost of living can provide a general reference when planning to study in Australia and making a budget.
+This blog will introduce in detail the top 10 cheapest places to live in Australia.

 Top 10 Cheapest Places to Live in Australia